monikasuszkova/libraries-data/README.md

 ```

 #### 5. Exporting data to CSV
-Finally, the data is loaded into pandas and exported as a CSV file with the same name as the Excel file.
-The `|` character was used as a field separator.
+Finally, the data is loaded into Pandas and exported as a CSV file with the same name as the Excel file.
+The `|` character is used as a field separator.
 ```python
 df = pd.read_excel(file_path, engine="openpyxl")
 csv_path = file_path.with_suffix(".csv")